 Despite their large size and intimidating defensive posturing, these snakes are not dangerous to humans.
 They are not venomous or poisonous.
 Their bite can be painful, but they will only bite if provoked.

 Pine snakes are skilled hunters.
 They are diurnal but will sometimes hunt at night.
 They are shy, reclusive animals who spend much of their time in their underground burrows.

 They reproduce in the spring and summer.
 Females use their snouts to dig burrows, and they lay their eggs in these burrows.
 Most females return to the same burrow every year to lay their eggs.
 They lay from 12 to 20 eggs that incubate for about three months.
 Baby pine snakes are noteworthy for their size.
 They can be over a foot long at birth.

 Although pine snakes are not venomous, they have adapted a technique that mimics the actions of the highly venomous rattlesnake.
 When a pine snake feels threatened, it will make a hissing sound while shaking its tail.
 This is an adaptation designed to make predators think it’s a rattlesnake.
 It may also bellow loudly to scare away the predator.

 Pine snakes are non-venomous and harmless to humans.
-They may bite if they are threatened, but their bite is not poisonous.View all 177 animals that start with P
+They may bite if they are threatened, but they have no venom.View all 188 animals that start with P

 Pine Snake FAQs (Frequently Asked Questions)